When to Use the Simple Past vs the Imperfect Past in Portuguese

 I was reading when the phone rangEu estava a ler quando o telefone tocou

-Visualize it: The camera pans across the room where you are reading (background)… and suddenly, the phone rings (action).
+Picture it: the camera pans across the room where you are reading (background), and the phone rings (action).

 In context: “O que é que estavas a fazer quando o telefone tocou?”
 (What were you doing when the phone rang?)
 “Eu estava a tomar banho!”
 (I was taking a shower!)